szpajder/dumpvdl2/README.md

 ```
 Other outputs won't be affected, since each one is running in a separate thread
 and has its own message queue.

+The high water mark threshold can be changed with `--output-queue-hwm` option.

 ### Additional options for text formatting